An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Miyajima is a popular island for day trippers, who come to visit the famous Itsukushima Shrine and its “floating” torii gate in the water.

-I think Miyajima is best explored with a one or two-night stay on the island and was where we chose to immerse ourselves in a ryokan stay experience.
+I think Miyajima is best explored with a one or two-night stay on the island and so we chose to immerse ourselves in a ryokan stay experience as a bit of a splurge.

-Things to do in Miyajima include strolling through the Omotesando Shopping Street, visiting the Senjokaku Pavilion and Five-Storied Pagoda and exploring the Momijidani Park.
+Things to do in Miyajima include strolling through the Omotesando Shopping Street, visiting the Senjokaku Pavilion and Five-Storied Pagoda and exploring Momijidani Park.
+Like in Nara, free-roaming deer can be found in the main street of the island.

 On our last day in Miyajima, we ventured to Daishoin temple at the base of Mount Misen, which has hundreds of carved stone statues with knitted hats.
 Unlike some of the other nearby shrines and temples, this one was very peaceful and serene.